Karlobyo/leukemic_cell_detective_project/README.md

 Public link:
 https://karlobyo-leukemic-cell-leukemic-detwebinterfaceapp-cloud-3tpp43.streamlit.app/

+!
+If the markdowns look grey and are hard to read you can set the theme to "Dark" in the drop-down menu on the top-right corner !

 Would you like to try and run the app locally from your machine?
 Clone the repo from your terminal > git clone https://github.com/Karlobyo/leukemic_cell_detective_project.git